 If you are not registered you could miss out on Council opportunities.
 Visit the South East Business Portal (SEBP) today and register your company details.
-You may also wish to register on the Supply2 the national lower-value live contract opportunity portal.

 The table below shows the estimated amount of time it takes for a service to go through the commissioning and procurement process before it becomes an outsourced contract.